Curricular Practical Training

 Please complete the following relevant documents for the CPT:

-- Ask your academic advisor to complete the CPT Academic Advisor’s Recommendation Form
+- Ask your academic advisor to complete page 2 of the CPT Request Form

-5. Register for the appropriate course for the CPT/internship experienc
+5. Register for the appropriate course for the CPT/internship experience

 6. Turn in the Following Documents to OISSS